Manchester’s response to the atrocity of the Arena bomb was not to become a divided city with neighbour set against neighbour.

 Since March painting sessions have been hosted in a Mosque, a Synagogue, a Gurdwara, the Cathedral and some local schools.
 People of all ages and of all faiths and none, came to paint, some in memory of those killed a year ago, some simply asking for tolerance of ‘others’.

-The banner which will be on display in the nave until 15 June.
+The banner which will be on display in the Cathedral until 15 June and afterwards for 3 weeks at the Khizra Mosque, Cheetham Hill Road, Manchester.

 "At the same time as I was running the painting sessions the wicked ‘Punish a Muslim’ letter was published.
 I’ll not forget how the contributions, especially those at the Mosque, became even more poignant with their refusal to counter hatred with hatred.